Portfolio

 Fictional Territories #01, 2017/18

-2016: Volucres, soundscape and 3-channel video projection, 5’20 on loop, Artlands 2016
+2016: Volucres, soundscape and 3-channel video projection, 5’20 on loop, 2016 Artlands National Regional Arts Festival, NSW

 Installed at Artlands 2016 in a church hall, Volucres is an immersive work.
 A looped soundtrack of piano chords and hard-edged synth is layered with Australian native birdsong recordings and sound effects (rain and thunder), accompanied by large-scale abstracted, monochromatic, avian-inspired movements of murmurations, unfolding wingspans, animated birds and falling feathers.
 The work was developed over six months in collaboration with sound engineer, Wez Thompson, and video producer, Peter Aland.
 This work was funded by Regional Arts NSW.